asmodeus812/elearning/java-se-study/java-ocp/5-stream-api-essentials.md

-The optional class type similarly to the streams has also primitive versions - `OptionalDouble`, `OptionalLong`, `OptionalInt`, the interface of these optional types is pretty much the same as the regular Optional type, however with some very slight differences, they also do not inherit from the Optional type, just as like the primitive streams doe not inherit from Stream, only from `BaseStream`
+The optional class type similarly to the streams has also primitive versions - `OptionalDouble`, `OptionalLong`, `OptionalInt`, the interface of these optional types is pretty much the same as the regular Optional type, however with some very slight differences, they also do not inherit from the Optional type, just as like the primitive streams does not inherit from Stream, only from `BaseStream`

 ```java
 DoubleStream temperatures = DoubleStream.of(24.5, 23.6, 27.9, 21.1, 23.5, 25.5, 28.3);